 Getting from Lima to Cusco by bus can seem like a mission, but Peru Hop have come to the rescue.
-They offer a hop on hop off bus from Lima to Cusco, and vice versa.
+They offer a hop on hop off bus from Lima to Cusco, and vice versa, taking in all of the key places to visit along the way.
 I took the Cusco to Lima bus, instead of taking a local bus to each of the destinations between Lima & Cusco, so here is my Peru Hop review.

 The buses stop off at key points along the routes to allow you to hop off and spend more time in places if you wish.
 Or you can stay on the bus and whizz through while still catching some sites along the way.
 The Peru Hop guides stays with their bus, so if you choose not to hop off and go direct from Cusco to Lima you’ll have the same guide all the way through.
 I hopped at every stop though, so ended up meeting several guides, all of whom took great care of me.
 Peru Hop also have a Cusco to Puno bus which then continues to La Paz, if you want to take the bus from Cusco and travel to Bolivia.

 Feeling like a rockstar from Cusco to Arequipa!

 For the first part of my trip, from Cusco to Arequipa, I was actually the only one on the bus.
 As I found more and more along the way, most people seem to start in Lima, then work their way down to Cusco.
 I was going the ‘wrong’ way!